-This General Order authorizes the following listed activities being performed for the purpose of wildfire mitigation, operation and maintenance of infrastructure, or post fire response, where the activities may cause or threaten to cause a discharge of waste to waters including discharges of dredged or fill materials except as set forth in Section IV.A.
-Compliance With Other Water Board Authorities.
+This General Order authorizes the following listed activities being performed for the purpose of wildfire mitigation, operation and maintenance of infrastructure, or post -fire response, where the Discharger is discharging or proposing to discharge waste to surface waters of the state, including discharges of dredged or fill materials except as set forth in Section IV.A., Compliance With Other Water Board Authorities.
 This General Order does not cover project activities within an Urban Area as defined by the 2020 U.S. Census unless that activity is also within a California Public Utilities Commission (CPUC) High Fire Threat District.

-Vegetation management: removal of plant materials, such as leaves or tree branches, that results in:
+Vegetation management: limbing, cutting, trimming, mastication, mowing, crushing, prescribed herbivory, chipping, skidding, mulching, uprooting, andremoval of plant materials such as leaves, plants, dead or dying trees, branches, or trunks, that are:

-potential increases in surface water temperature,

-soil disturbance within 100 feet of any waters of the state, or
+within 50 feet of any waters of the state; or

-soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.
+cumulatively results in over 0.50 acre of soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.

-Herbicide Application: application of herbicide to vegetation for the purposes of maintaining clearance requirements as required by PRC § 4292, or otherwise reducing the risk of wildfire (such as the creation of defensible space as required by PRC § 4291) within 100 feet of any waters of the state.
+Herbicide Application: application of herbicide to vegetation for the purposes of maintaining clearance requirements as required by the Public Resources Code (PRC) section 4292, or otherwise reducing the risk of wildfire (such as the creation of defensible space as required by PRC § 4291) within 50 feet of any waters of the state.

-Site access development/maintenance: construction, reconstruction, maintenance, or improvements (e.g., grading, blading, graveling, brushing) of access routes used to access electric utility facilities where such activity involves more than 100 feet of roadway, or that results in soil disturbance within 500 feet of waters of the state.
-This includes but is not limited to road grading, maintenance and replacement of drainage crossings, culverts, ditches and side drains.
+Site access development/maintenance: access routeconstruction, reconstruction, maintenance, or improvements (e.g., grading, blading, graveling, brushing) of access routes used to access electric utility facilities where such activity results in over 300 cumulative linear feet of soil disturbance, or that results in soil disturbance within 500 feet of waters of the state.
+This includes but is not limited to excavation, earthmoving, grading, blading, maintenance, and replacement of drainage crossings, culverts, ditches, spur roads, and side drains.
 This also includes placement of mats or other materials such as sandbags or sheet piles to gain access and perform work.

-Staging Areas and Laydown Yards: development and maintenance, reconstruction and improvements of staging areas and laydown yards including areas to contain project-related equipment, vehicles, and materials, as well as parking for crews, project trailers, and shelter that results in soil disturbance within 50 feet of any waters of the state.
+Staging Areas and Laydown Yards: development, maintenance, reconstruction and improvements of staging areas and laydown yards, including designated areas for project-related equipment, vehicles, materials, crew parking, project trailers, and shelter, that results in :

-Pole/Tower Repairs or Replacement: repair, replacement, or upgrade of poles and towers that results in:

-soil disturbance within 50 feet of any waters of the state, or
+soil disturbance within 50 feet of any waters of the state; or

-soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.
+cumulatively results in over 0.50 acre of soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.

-Substation Maintenance: repair or replacement of transformers, switches, fuses, cutouts, meters, and insulators that results in:

-soil disturbance within 50 feet of any waters of the state, or
+Pole/Tower Repairs, Maintenance or Replacement: repair, maintenance, replacement, installation of interset poles, or upgrade of poles and towers that results in soil disturbance within 50 feet of any waters of the state.

-soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.

-Transmission Tower Maintenance: repair or replacement of tower foundations that results in soil disturbance within 50 feet of waters of the state.
+Substation Maintenance: repair or replacement of transformers, switches, fuses, cutouts, meters, and insulators that results in soil disturbance within 50 feet of any waters of the state.

-Structural Conversion: structural conversions; for example, conversion of a single pole to an H-Frame structure, tubular steel pole or lattice steel tower that results in:

-soil disturbance within 50 feet of any waters of the state, or
+Structural Conversion: structural conversions; for example, conversion of a single pole to an H-Frame structure, tubular steel pole or lattice steel tower that results in soil disturbance within 50 feet of any waters of the state.

-soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.

-Line Reconductoring: reconductoring of overhead electric utility lines to replace existing conductors with new conductors, along existing circuits; includes splicing and tensioning of electric lines that results in:

-soil disturbance within 50 feet of any waters of the state, or
+Overhead Line Reconductoring: reconductoring of overhead electric utility lines to replace existing conductors with new conductors along existing circuits; includes splicing and tensioning of electric lines that results in soil disturbance within 50 feet of any waters of the state .

-soil disturbance in locations with slopes equal to or greater than 30% and soils having erodibility K factor equal to or greater than 0.2.